Explore the options below to learn more about the special programs available at Audeo.

 NOTICE OF NON-DISCRIMINATION

-The Altus Network of Chartered Schools does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to all programs.
+The Altus Schools of Chartered Schools does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to all programs.

-The Altus Network of Chartered Schools will provide a free appropriate public education to each qualified student with a disability in accordance with federal law and regulations.
+The Altus Schools of Chartered Schools will provide a free appropriate public education to each qualified student with a disability in accordance with federal law and regulations.
 The non-discrimination policy includes, but is not limited to, benefits of participation in LEA programs and activities.

 Altus Schools do not sponsor or endorse extracurricular activities or sports programs.
 Students with a disability who seeks to participate in field trips or an educationally related activity may be entitled to an accommodation.